To ensure that your plants thrive, it’s important to understand how to water succulents properly.

 The frequency of watering succulents varies based on several factors such as the species, size, environment, and season.
 As a general rule, most succulents should be watered once every 1-2 weeks, allowing the soil to dry out completely before the next watering.
 It’s important to observe the condition of your succulents and adjust the watering schedule as needed to ensure they receive the right amount of moisture.

 I prefer to let the succulents tell me when they need water.
-When I observe that they’re starting to get dull and wrinkle is when I water them deeply.
-Underwatering is better than overwatering, so always err on the side of a longer watering schedule.
+When I observe that my succulents starting to get dull and wrinkle is when I water them deeply.
+Underwatering your succulents is better than overwatering, so always err on the side of a longer watering schedule.

 How much water do succulents need?